Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Exotic Littlewood--Paley decompositions

-Fefferman proved this in \cite{FeffermanIsrael}.
-At first it appears to run counter to the idea that we can have no equally-spaced forward Littlewood--Paley inequalities for any $p<2$, but on closer inspection it does not violate that principle.
+which Fefferman proved in \cite{FeffermanIsrael}.
+At first this appears to run counter to the observation that we can have no equally-spaced forward Littlewood--Paley inequalities for any $p<2$, but on closer inspection it does not violate that principle.
 Fefferman's argument, which is very simple, exploits the fact that $4$ is an even integer to multiply out the integral implicit on the left hand side to turn it into an $L^2$ expression for which we can use Plancherel's theorem, and then, crucially, uses {\em the curvature of the circle} to observe that the algebraic sums

 have bounded overlap.
-This, together with arguments for the two-dimensional Kakeya maximal operator and the forward Littlewood--Paley inequalities for equally-spaced intervals when $p \geq 2$, turns out to be enough to establish the sharp inequality
+This, together with arguments for the two-dimensional Kakeya maximal operator and the forward Littlewood--Paley inequalities for equally-spaced intervals when $p \geq 2$ which we discussed above, turns out to be enough to establish the sharp inequality

-Let us emphasise that all this is specific to two dimensions; all of the analogous higher-dimensional questions remain open.
+Let us emphasise that all this is specific to two dimensions, see \cite{CordobaDuke}; the analogous higher-dimensional questions remain open.

-We seem to have lost ourselves down a very specialised and esoteric rabbit hole.
-But I now wish to suggest that this is far from the case.
-Three of the most important open questions in euclidean harmonic analysis are: (i) $L^p$ bounds for the Kakeya maximal operator (the corresponding dimensional consequence of these when $n=3$ has recently been established in spectacular work of Wang and Zahl \cite{WangZahl}), (ii) $L^p$ bounds for the Bochner--Riesz operators $S^\delta$, and (iii) $L^p -L^q$ bounds for the Fourier restriction and extension operators for the sphere.
-These are known to be intimately related, and all of them are resolved when $n=2$, but all are open in all higher dimensions.
+Indeed, three of the most important open questions in euclidean harmonic analysis on $\mathbb{R}^n$ for $n \geq 3$ are: (i) $L^p$ bounds for the (Bochner--Riesz) operators $S^\delta$, (ii) $L^p$ bounds for the Kakeya maximal operator (although the corresponding assertion that Kakeya sets have full dimension when $n=3$ has recently been established in spectacular work of Wang and Zahl \cite{WangZahl}), and (iii) $L^p -L^q$ bounds for the Fourier restriction and extension operators for the sphere.
+These three questions are known to be intimately related, and all of them are resolved when $n=2$, but all are open in all higher dimensions.
 Moreover, it is known \cite{carberyRLP} that all three would follow from the higher-dimensional analogue

 of Fefferman's reverse Littlewood--Paley inequality.
-This inequality \eqref{eq:RLP}, if true, would therefore be very deep.
+This inequality \eqref{eq:RLP}, if true, would therefore be profound.
 Note that when $n\geq 3$, the index $2n/(n-1)$ is no longer an even integer.

 The question of reverse Littlewood--Paley inequalities in the spirit of \eqref{eq:RLP} is equally interesting in related settings.
 For example, in three dimensions, a $\delta$-neighbourhood of a conical segment $|\xi_3|^2 = |\xi_1|^2 + |\xi_2|^2$, $1 \leq |\xi_1|^2 + |\xi_2|^2 \leq 2$, can be naturally decomposed into rectangular slabs of dimensions $\delta \times \delta^{1/2} \times 1$, with corresponding smooth multiplier operators $S_\nu$.
 Once again one has the question of whether